rtbo/eidoplot/README.md

    - Support for CSV and [polars](https://pola.rs) is included

  - **Rendering surfaces** (`plotive::render` and separate crates)
-   - `plotive-pxl`: Rasterized rendering (PNG, etc.)
+   - `plotive-pxl`: Rasterized rendering (PNG, or pixels array)
    - `plotive-svg`: SVG rendering
    - `plotive-iced`: GUI rendering with [iced](https://iced.rs).

 ### Automatic Layout
- - All the layout is done consistently and automatically.
+ - All the layout is done consistently and automatically.<br />
  You can add multiple axes, multiple plots etc.
  Everything will be laid-out consistently, leaving enough space for axis ticks labels, legends etc.  Your code never need to calculate size of anything.